gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 The new help screen uses the global UI customization options.
 You can discard the old screen specific customizations.

+`Here <customization-guide.html#digital-invoice-help-screen>`_ you can find the detailed description on how to customize this screen.

 New Features
 ++++++++++++